20+ Best Things to Do at Woodbine Beach 2023

 5. Swim at the Outdoor Woodbine Pool, Donald D. Summerville Olympic Pool

-Donald D. Summerville Outdoor Olympic Pool is located right at the bottom of Woodbine Ave. and in the heart of Woodbine Beach.
-The facility includes a 50-metre Olympic-size pool, a 25-metre training pool, and a separate diving pool.
-The elevated pools were built in 1963 and have had to go under some significant repairs in recent years.
+Donald D. Summerville Outdoor Olympic Pool is located right at the bottom of Woodbine Avenue and in the heart of Woodbine Beach.

 ⭐️ Local Tip: Because the pools are elevated, sometimes it can get quite windy up on the pool deck.
 Be sure to bring your towel and a cover-up, especially on cloudy or windy days.